scs-edpo/lab02Part2-kafka-EyeTracking/README.md

 - Prerequisite for running the classes within the package [customCommit.commitLargerOffset](consumer/src/main/java/com/examples/customCommit/commitLargerOffset): [ClickStream-Producer](ClickStream-Producer/) (Main Class [com.examples.ClicksProducer](ClickStream-Producer/src/main/java/com/examples/ClicksProducer.java)) is running

-- The package contains two (main) classes two classes [customCommit.commitLargerOffset.ConsumerForClickEventsOnly1](consumer/src/main/java/com/examples/customCommit/commitLargerOffset/ConsumerForClickEventsOnly1.java) and [customCommit.commitLargerOffset.ConsumerForClickEventsOnly2](consumer/src/main/java/com/examples/customCommit/commitLargerOffset/ConsumerForClickEventsOnly2.java).
+- **Overview:** The package contains two (main) classes two classes [customCommit.commitLargerOffset.ConsumerForClickEventsOnly1](consumer/src/main/java/com/examples/customCommit/commitLargerOffset/ConsumerForClickEventsOnly1.java) and [customCommit.commitLargerOffset.ConsumerForClickEventsOnly2](consumer/src/main/java/com/examples/customCommit/commitLargerOffset/ConsumerForClickEventsOnly2.java).
 These classes demonstrate events loss when a manual offset that is larger than the offset of the latest processed event is set
 - For the sake of simulation, the classes [customCommit.commitLargerOffset.ConsumerForClickEventsOnly1](consumer/src/main/java/com/examples/customCommit/commitLargerOffset/ConsumerForClickEventsOnly1.java) and [customCommit.commitLargerOffset.ConsumerForClickEventsOnly2](consumer/src/main/java/com/examples/customCommit/commitLargerOffset/ConsumerForClickEventsOnly2.java) have duplicate code.
+- **Procedure (#P09):**
+    - Similar to Procedure [P8](#P8), in this example, we use the configuration in [resources/consumerCustomCommit.properties](consumer/src/main/resources/consumerCustomCommit.properties)
+      - This configuration sets _"enable.auto.commit=false"_ to disable automatic offset commits and so allow trying out the manual offset commits
     - In both classes, a Kafka consumer is created, subscribed to the topic _"click-events"_ and prints the received events to the console
-- In this example, we use the configuration in [resources/consumerCustomCommit.properties](consumer/src/main/resources/consumerCustomCommit.properties)
-  - This configuration sets _"enable.auto.commit=false"_ to disable automatic offset commits and so allow trying out the manual offset commits
-- In both Classes [customCommit.commitLargerOffset.ConsumerForClickEventsOnly1](consumer/src/main/java/com/examples/customCommit/commitLargerOffset/ConsumerForClickEventsOnly1.java) and [customCommit.commitLargerOffset.ConsumerForClickEventsOnly2](consumer/src/main/java/com/examples/customCommit/commitLargerOffset/ConsumerForClickEventsOnly2.java), everytime a record is read, a manual synchronized commit is done using the following code fragment
+    - In both Classes [customCommit.commitLargerOffset.ConsumerForClickEventsOnly1](consumer/src/main/java/com/examples/customCommit/commitLargerOffset/ConsumerForClickEventsOnly1.java) and [customCommit.commitLargerOffset.ConsumerForClickEventsOnly2](consumer/src/main/java/com/examples/customCommit/commitLargerOffset/ConsumerForClickEventsOnly2.java), everytime a record is processed, a manual synchronized commit is done using the following code fragment.
+This code fragment, commits an offset which correspond to the current _record.offset() + 10_
-  - ```Java
+      ```Java
          currentOffsets.put(
              new TopicPartition(record.topic(), record.partition()),
              new OffsetAndMetadata(record.offset() + 10, "no metadata"));

          consumer.commitSync(currentOffsets);
            ```
-  - This code fragments, commits an offset which correspond to the current _record.offset() + 10_

     - Remember that the topic _"click-events"_ has only **1 partition** and so this partition **can be read by only one consumer** within a consumer group

 #### Instructions